 That change to person-first language represents one of the major shifts in treatment of substance abuse: moving from the behavioral model to the health model, according to Carolyn Grisko, clinical director of Beacon Center, an addiction treatment center with various locations in in Upstate, including Oneida and Cortland counties.
 She said that since professionals have only recently identified a biological element, it will take time to adjust to the new language.

 “We encourage people to think they’re not defined by their addiction,” Grisko said.
-“Family members or significant others with addiction or alcoholism is easier with person-first language as they feel more comfortable.
+“Family members or significant others with Pregnant Addiction or alcoholism is easier with person-first language as they feel more comfortable.
 It’s more approachable and less harsh.”

 She said that the change in language reflects the emergence of person-centered treatment models that focus on why the person became dependent on a substance.
 Treating each patient the same is not as effective as learning their backgrounds and how they became dependent.